 - Global clients/transactions

-Speakers’ compensation will be negotiated with the speaker or their designee at the time the speaker is contacted regarding availability.
-Speakers’ fees are inclusive of all expenses as the association does not compensate or reimburse separately for travel and meals.
-The association will place a speaker’s reservation at the Conference hotel for one night’s lodging, and the room charge will be placed on the association’s master bill.
+Speaker compensation will be negotiated with the speaker or their designee at the time the speaker is contacted regarding availability.
+Speaker fees are inclusive of all expenses as the association does not compensate or reimburse separately for travel and meals.
+Assuming the fall conference is in-person, Texas REALTORS® will place the speaker’s reservation at a hotel of the association’s choice for one night’s lodging, and the room charge will be placed on the master bill.
 Additional nights may be covered depending on travel availability and course scheduling.
-Texas REALTORS® will not pay for or reimburse a speaker for alternate accommodations, incidental expenses, or fees for Internet or phone calls.
+Texas REALTORS® will not pay for or reimburse a speaker for alternate accommodations, incidental expenses, or fees for internet or phone calls.

-Texas REALTORS® encourage speakers to promote the event on their websites and/or speakers’ bureau websites, in press releases, and through any other means of advertising the speaker deems appropriate.
-The association will grant permission to photograph while at the event, including the speaker, attendees and the members of staff who may be present.
-The association will give permission for the speaker to use these photographs in, but not limited to, various marketing pieces such as websites, brochures, fliers, press releases and published articles.
+Texas REALTORS® encourage speakers to promote the event on their websites, on speakers’ bureau websites, in press releases, and through any other means of advertising the speaker deems appropriate.
+The association will grant permission to photograph while at the event, including the speaker, attendees, and the members of staff who may be present.
+The association will give permission for the speaker to use these photographs in, but not limited to, various marketing pieces such as websites, brochures, fliers, press releases, and published articles.

 All of the speaker’s materials are copyrighted.
 Except as needed for attendee handouts, the association agrees not to reproduce or use any materials without the express written permission of the speaker.
-Written permission will be obtained from the speaker to use excerpts, articles and other printed information in the Texas REALTORS® e-newsletter, website, press releases, fliers and other print media.
+Written permission will be obtained from the speaker to use excerpts, articles, and other printed information in Texas REALTORS® enewsletters, website, press releases, fliers, and other print media.

-All documents for attendee distribution must be received by July 31, 2020.
-Each speaker is limited to 6‐8 impressions (3‐4 pages front and back) for printed handouts at Conference.
+All documents for attendee distribution must be received by July 23, 2021.
+Each speaker is limited to 6‐8 impressions (3‐4 pages front and back) for printed handouts at conference.
 Permission from the publisher must be included with document submissions.
 The association reserves the right to approve session materials.
-PowerPoint slides and additional course materials may be offered electronically to attendees before and after Conference through our conference portal.
+PowerPoint slides and additional course materials may be offered electronically to attendees before and after the conference through the conference portal.
 Materials will be made available for individual use only and will not be granted reproduction or copying options unless permitted by the speaker.

-All courses must qualify for Texas Real Estate Commission (TREC) credit according to Section §535.71(r) of TREC Rules (see below).
-All submissions for CE credit will be requested by Texas REALTORS® at our cost, under our provider number.
-Speaker permission to submit course descriptions previously approved by TREC for CE approval must accompany the contract agreement at the time of execution, as well as a timed outline based on 100 minutes of instruction.
-The speakers will also need to complete a one-time instruction application through this link, unless you have taught for us since October 2019.
-We will waive the $75 fee for out-of-state speakers.
+All courses must qualify for Texas Real Estate Commission (TREC) credit according to Section §535.71(r) of TREC rules.
+All submissions for CE credit will be requested by Texas REALTORS® at the association’s cost, under the association’s provider number.
+Speaker permission to submit course descriptions approved by TREC for continuing education must accompany the contract agreement at the time of execution, as well as a timed outline based on 100 minutes of instruction.
+The speakers will also need to complete a one-time instructor application, unless the speaker has taught for the association since October 2019.
+Texas REALTORS® will waive the $75 fee for out-of-state speakers.
 Lastly, TREC prohibits personal promotion during course instruction time.
-Five minutes at the conclusion of the program will be allowed to mention books, tapes or DVDs they have authored.
-The association allows the sale of approved materials after the conclusion of the class so long as it doesn’t interfere with the next class.
+Five minutes at the conclusion of the program will be allowed to mention books, tapes, or DVDs the speaker has authored.
+Texas REALTORS® allows the sale of approved materials after the conclusion of the class so long as it doesn’t interfere with the next class.

 Submission packets should include proposed topic(s) and course description(s) (up to 100 words), and proposed speaker fees.
 Course descriptions should be a paragraph in length and should explain the benefit to the agent or broker while emphasizing the benefit to the consumer.
-Remember: Speaker fees should include your estimated cost for travel, minus hotel, since we do not reimburse for personal travel expenses.
+Remember: Speaker fees should include the speaker’s estimated cost for travel, minus hotel, since the association does not reimburse for personal travel expenses.

-- Texas REALTOR® magazine Conference publication deadline April 13, 2020
+- Texas REALTOR® magazine conference publication deadline is May 3, 2021